pradeepmacro/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_03_Lab2_Ex3_Activate_Deactivate_PIM_Roles.md

 1. Click `Billing Administrator` and add Patti Fernandez back into the **Billing Administrators** role.

-1. Open an **In Private** browsing session (CTRL + SHIFT + P in IE) and navigate to `https://portal.azure.com` and login as **Patti** using her UPN. example PattiF@YourTenantHere.onmicrosoft.com with the password given by your lab hoster (hint: the password is likely the same as the MOD Administrator password).
+1. Open an **In Private** browsing session and navigate to `https://portal.azure.com` and login as **Patti** using her UPN. example PattiF@YourTenantHere.onmicrosoft.com with the password given by your lab hoster (hint: the password is likely the same as the MOD Administrator password).

 1. In the Azure Portal, click **All services** and search for and select **Azure AD Privileged Identity Management**.